Who Are You Riding For?

 This is quite an interesting topic actually.

-So if those first few coaches took the time to actually teach me how to ride correctly, I would have been a better rider.
+So, if those first few coaches took the time to actually teach me how to ride correctly, I would have been a better rider.
 Sure, it probably would have taken a whole lot longer for me to be able to canter or jump, but I would have been so much stronger because of it.
+So much more consistent.
 Instead they rushed through the basics to get me to jump sooner and to compete earlier on the school ponies that were trained to compensate for that bad riding.

-Now, I’m seeing the aftermath of all of this.
+Now I’m seeing the consequences for all of this.
 I’m now riding horses that are trained to go around the ring like they should and I can feel the obvious disconnect.
 I have to remind myself that I’m breaking habits that were formed from the beginning and that I have to be careful to not try to fall into my old ways.

-So the next time you mount up, maybe remind yourself who you are riding for.
+So, the next time you mount up, maybe remind yourself who you are riding for.
 You may be riding for yourself right now, but where do you want your horse to be?
-What shape do you want him in when you have to hand him over to someone else?
-Think of that person and train in a way that makes both you and your horse the best you can possibly be.
+What shape do you want them in when you have to hand them over to someone else?
+What comments do you want other people to have if they borrow your horse for a ride?
+Think of those situations and train in a way that makes both you and your horse the best you can possibly be.

 Until next time, happy riding!